 With its pervasiveness in all societies throughout history, it’s unfortunate that there’s so little common knowledge about this type of sex.
-So, today we’re going to take a deep dive and get to the bottom (see what I did there?) of some of the misconceptions and myths about anal sex.
+So, in this intro to anal sex, we’re going to take a deep dive and get to the bottom (see what I did there?) of some of the misconceptions and myths about this sex act.
 Plus, you’ll get a few helpful how-to tips in case you’re considering adding this to your boudoir repertoire.

 What is anal sex?

 This may seem like a silly question, but anal sex involves much more than just the insertion of a penis into an anus, even though that’s the most commonly known definition.
 A broader definition of anal sex can include stimulating the nerves in and around the anal sphincter and prostate with your fingers, your tongue or sex toys like vibrators, butt plugs or dildos.

 Rimming, for instance, is the act of using your tongue to stimulate your partner’s anus.
 This is also called anilingus, and it can be a good way to warm up to anal penetration, or it can be sufficient stimulation on its own.
 Pegging, another common practice, is when a man or woman, gay or straight, uses a sex toy or strap-on dildo to penetrate their partner’s anus.
 Both of these practices are good examples of the broad spectrum of anal play.